opichon/UAMPostmarkSwiftMailerBundle/README.md

 Requirements
 ------------

-You need an active account at [https://postmarkapp.com/](https://postmarkapp.com) adn a Postmark API key.
+You need an active account at [https://postmarkapp.com/](https://postmarkapp.com) and a Postmark API key.

 This bundle relies on the [MZPostmarkBundle](https://packagist.org/packages/mlpz/postmark-bundle) and will include it automatically.